connienewhood/govconnect-mini-api/README.md

 # GovConnect Mini API Demo

-This project simulates a government service integration, inspired by the PayIt platform.
+This project simulates a government service integration, inspired by the government related platforms.
 It demonstrates basic resident record management and payment processing using:

 - ✅ Java 17
 - ✅ Spring Boot